met4citizen/TalkingHead/README.md

 --- | --- | ---
 `bone` | The name of the bone in your custom skeleton.
 Note that each dynamic bone must have a parent bone. | `bone: "ponytail1"`
 `type` | <ul><li>`"point"` updates only the bone's local position [x,y,z].
 It is fast to calculate, but may cause skinned meshes to deform unnaturally.</li><li>`"link"` updates only the parent's quaternions.</li><li>`"mix"` uses both positions (stretch) and quaternions (rotations).</li><li>`"full"` adds bone twist to the mix.</li></ul> | `type: "full"`
-`stiffness` | An array of mass-normalized spring constants `k` [m/s^2], one for each dimension [x,y,z,t].
-The forth value, twist, is only used when the type is "full". | `stiffness: [20,20,20,20]`
+`stiffness` | Mass-normalized spring constant `k` [m/s^2].
+Either a non-negative number or an array with separate values for each dimension [x, y, z, t].
+The forth value t, twist, is only used when the type is "full". | `stiffness: 20`
-`damping` | An array of mass-normalized damping coefficients `c` [1/s], one for each dimension [x,y,z,t].
-The forth value, twist, is only used when the type is "full". | `damping: [2,2,2,2]`
+`damping` | Mass-normalized damping coefficient `c` [1/s].
+Either a non-negative number or an array with separate values for each dimension [x, y, z, t].
+The forth value t, twist, is only used when the type is "full". | `damping: 2`
+`external` | External scaling factor between [0,1] that can be used to scale down the external forces caused by parent's movement.
+If set to `0`, the bone is rigid and moves with its parent without experiencing any external force.
+If set to `1`, the bone follows its parent with a lag (inertia) and feels the force.
+OPTIONAL, default value `1.0` | `external: 0.7`
-`limits` | Sets absolute limits [m] to negative and positive direction for each dimension [x,y,z,t].
-This helps you prevent situations in which meshes overlap due to sudden movements or the amplitude gets unrealistic.
-Limits get applied in local space.
-This is an optional parameter with default value `null` (no limits). | `limits: [null,null,[null,0.01],null]`
+`limits` | Sets the limiting range [low, high] for each dimension [x, y, z, t] in meters [m].
+This can help prevent situations in which meshes overlap due to sudden movements or when the amplitude becomes unrealistic.
+Limits are applied in local space.
+OPTIONAL, default `null` (no limit) | `limits: [null,null,[null,0.01],null]`
+`deltaLocal` | Local position translation [dx,dy,dz] in meters [m].
+OPTIONAL, default `null` | `deltaLocal: [0,0.01,0]` `deltaWorld` | World position translation [dx,dy,dz] in meters [m].
+OPTIONAL, default `null` | `deltaWorld: [0,-0.02,0]` `pivot` | If `true`, the bone becomes a free-hanging bone along the Y-axis.
+This means that the parent's X/Z rotations are automatically compensated.
+Use with caution, as this requires additional computational effort, and the `limits` do not apply as usual.
+OPTIONAL, default `false` | `pivot: true`
 `helper` | If `true`, add a helper object to the scene to assist with visualizing the bone during testing.
 If the dynamic bone type is "point", displays only a square, otherwise also the line from parent to the bone.
-Optional, default value `false`. | `helper: true`
+OPTIONAL, default `false` | `helper: true`

+Finding a good combination of `stiffness`, `damping`, and `external`, is mostly a matter of trial and error.
+Turn on the helper property or use the test app to fine-tune the settings while running animations typical to your use case.

 > [!TIP]
-> Finding a good combination of stiffness and damping is mostly a matter of trial and error.
-Turn on the helper property or use the test app to fine-tune the settings while running animations typical to your use case.
+> For dynamic bones of type `point`, you can simulate gravity by applying a `deltaWorld` translation down the Y-axis and compensating for the initial stretch in the rest pose by applying `deltaLocal` translation up the Y-axis.